LowkeyLab/rust-monorepo/.github/instructions/rust.instructions.md

 ## Snapshot Tests

 For projects that use insta for snapshot testing, ensure that all snapshots are reviewed.
-Run `cargo insta test --review` to review all snapshots.
+Run `cargo insta test --accept` to accept all snapshots.

 ## Error Handling